CraftedInc/Appcrafted_Unity_Plugin/README.md

 _Note: make sure the method name "SomeMethod" is the same as the ones in OnEnable() and OnDisable().
 In OnEnable() we subscribe SomeMethod() to the OnLoaded event, and **in OnDisable() we unsubscribe SomeMethod() from the OnLoaded event so that we don't keep it in the memory**._

-Attributes are stored as a dictionary.
+- Attributes are stored as [Dictionaries](http://msdn.microsoft.com/en-us/library/xfhwa508).
 Use asset.attributes[ **attribute name** ] to find the value of an attribute.
 Example:

     ninjaName = asset.attributes["name"] as string;

 The values of attribute are of type Object, so you have to cast to specific types when you use them.
 In the example above, the value of the "name" attribute is a string, so we add "as string" to the end of the dictionary.